viktorsnt/bold-water/README.md

 6. To start Ghost, run `grunt dev`
 7. Visit `http://localhost:2368/admin` in your browser and create an admin account
 8. Go to settings and choose the bold-water theme

+If you have any doubts, check out the [Ghost Documentation](http://docs.ghost.org/) for more detailed instructions.